Subasree514/Flux_Simulations/README.md

 #### Codes to add generic and specific constraints to the models
 https://github.com/Subasree514/Flux_Simulations/tree/trial/Constraints
-  1. limiting_nutrient_analysis - Constraintsadded to simulate autotro[hic conditions
+  1. limiting_nutrient_analysis - Constraints added to simulate autotro[hic conditions
-  2. exp_val_core.ipynb - Constraints added to antioxidant enzymes
+  2. exp_val_core.ipynb - Constraints added to antioxidant enzymes in core model
+  3. exp_val.ipynb - Constraints added to antioxidant enzymes in extended core model

 #### Codes to analyse the activity of reactions associated with specific metabolites at the equidistant points on the pareto plot
 https://github.com/Subasree514/Flux_Simulations/tree/trial/Budget%20plots
-budget_H2O2.ipynb - Hydrogen peroxide associated reactions on the pareto plot budget_atp.ipynb - ATP producing/consuming reaction differences on the pareto curve budget_co2.ipynb - Carbondioxide associated reactions
+  1. budget_H2O2.ipynb - Hydrogen peroxide associated reactions on the pareto plot
+  2. budget_atp.ipynb - ATP producing/consuming reaction differences on the pareto curve
+  3. budget_co2.ipynb - Carbondioxide associated reactions

+biomass_rescaling.ipynb contains the code to rescale the biomass reaction to account for 1 g/mol per unit flux through it.

+heatmap.ipynb contains the code to visually represent the variations in the fluxes through the reactions at the three chosen equidistant points on the pareto curve

+rxns_from_compartment.py contains the code to find the number of reactions in each compartment

+FVA_Copy_1 contains the code to get the flux spans of reactions along with reaction description